• Skip to primary navigation

 Instructions

-• Dry roast the poppy seeds and rice in pan or kadai without adding any oil or ghee until you get an aroma over medium heat.
-Do not let the poppy seeds to brown.
+• Dry roast the poppy seeds and rice in a pan or kadai without adding oil or ghee until you get an aroma over medium heat.
+Do not let the poppy seeds brown.

-• Turn off the heat and add the coconut to this and just let it cool.
+• Turn off the heat, add the coconut, and let it cool.
 We don’t need to roast the coconut.

 • Meanwhile, heat 2 cups of water and add the jaggery.
-Let the jaggery dissolve and if there are any impurities, turn off the heat and strain the jaggery water to filter out the dust.
+Let the jaggery dissolve, and if there are any impurities, turn off the heat, strain the jaggery water to filter it out, and return it to the same pan.

 • Let the jaggery water simmer for a couple of minutes.